A serene, supportive scene featuring two people in a heartfelt conversation, symbolizing trust and understanding.

 • Physical Activity: Engaging in exercise to boost your mood.

-Disclosing a history of self-harm is a brave and significant step.
+Disclosing your history of self-harm is a brave and significant step.
 By approaching the conversation with care, choosing the right person, and preparing yourself emotionally, you can create a supportive environment for sharing your experiences.
-Remember, you are not alone, and there are resources and people available to help you through this journey.
+Remember, you are not alone, and there are resources and people available to help you through this journey. 🌟